jsbien/glyph-miner/INSTALL.md

         uwsgi_read_timeout 300;
         client_max_body_size 100M;
     }
 	}

-If needed or desired change the port in `listen` and `uwsgi_pass`.
+If needed or desired, change the port(s) in `listen` and `uwsgi_pass`.

 Do not forget to restart nginx in order to make your changes work:
 `sudo service nginx restart`

 ### Setting up the database
-Glyph Miner uses a MySQL database to store its data.
+Glyph Miner uses a MySQLcompatible MariaDB database to store its data.

 Create a new database and user `glyphminer` for Glyph Miner using `init_glyphminer_db.sql`.
 You have to run this as the root user (or any user with CREATE USER privilege):

 	mysql -u root -p < local/init_glyphminer_db.sql

 Than import the database structure into the new database:

 	mysql -u glyphminer -pglyphminer < server/schema.sql

 You can configure the credentials that Glyph Miner will use in `server/server.py`, line 25.